Applications will be open from 8 October 2019 to 8 January 2020.

 Abstract text.
 Keep the abstract text to within 2500 characters, spaces included.
 If this text is too long, your abstract submission will fail.
 This text should be in a single paragraph and you may cite up to a maximum of two journal references.

-As part of your application, you are required to provide a short text (a single paragraph, with no more than 50 words), explaining why this course would be beneficial for you.
+As part of your application, you are required to provide a short text (a single paragraph, with no more than 50 words), explaining why this school would be beneficial for you.

 The CV is an integral part of your application.
 Please provide a synoptic CV on a single A4 page, as a PDF file; longer CVs will be discarded.
 This file must be uploaded after your application, through your personal myIAS page.